History of Kenny Smith in Timeline

 In 1987, Kenny Smith earned a degree in Industrial Relations from UNC.

-In 1987, Kenny Smith received consensus first-team All-American honors as a senior, was drafted by Sacramento in the first round of the NBA draft with the sixth overall pick, and was named to the NBA All-Rookie First Team with the Kings.
+In 1987, Kenny Smith earned consensus first-team All-American honors as a senior at North Carolina.
+He was drafted by Sacramento in the first round of the 1987 NBA draft as the sixth overall pick and named to the NBA All-Rookie First Team with the Kings.

 1987: Consensus All-American

-In 1987, Kenny Smith was named a Consensus All-American (1st Team) as a senior, averaging 16.9 points and 6.1 assists per game while helping North Carolina return to the Elite Eight.
+In 1987, Kenny Smith was named a Consensus All-American (1st Team) as a senior, averaging 16.9 points and 6.1 assists per game, helping North Carolina return to the Elite Eight.

 In the 1988-89 season Kenny Smith was fifth in the league in minutes played, seventh in minutes per game, and tenth in total assists.